serai-dex/serai/docs/protocol/Validator Sets.md

 Validator Sets are defined at the protocol level, with the following parameters:

   - `bond`         (Amount):             Amount of bond per key-share.
-  - `coins`        (Vec\<Coin>): List of coins within this set.
+  - `network`      (Network):            The network this validator set operates over.
-  - `participants` (Vec\<Coin>): List of participants within this set.
+  - `participants` (Vec\<SeraiAddress>): List of participants within this set.

-Validator Sets are referred to by `ValidatorSetIndex` yet have their data accessible via `ValidatorSetInstance`.
+Validator Sets are referred to by `NetworkId` yet have their data accessible via `ValidatorSetInstance`.

-At launch, there will solely be Validator Set 0, managing Bitcoin, Ether, DAI, and Monero.

-### Participation in the BFT process
+### Participation in consensus

-All Validator Sets participate in the BFT process described under [Consensus](./Consensus.md).
-Specifically, a block containing In Instructions for a coin must be approved by the BFT majority of the Validator Set responsible for it, along with the BFT majority of the network by bond.

-At this time, In Instructions for a coin are only expected to be included when a validator from the Validator Set managing the coin is the producer of the block in question.

-Since there is currently only one Validator Set, the aforementioned BFT conditions collapse to simply the BFT majority by bond.
-Ensuring BFT majority per responsible Validator Set is accordingly unimplemented for now.
+All Validator Sets participate in consensus.
+In the future, a dedicated group to order Serai is planned.

 ### Multisig